 Course will be adjusted to students' needs/interests, topics and grammar focus (e.g. adjective declension, subjunctives, verbs with prefixes) will be decided upon in the class.

-Students can also take advantage of the Bucerius Law School Language Center and enroll in French and Spanish classes, as well as classes in Chinese and Russian if there is a sufficient number of interested students.
+Students can also take advantage of the Bucerius Law School Language Center and enroll in French and Spanish classes.

 "The MLB encompasses engaging classes and fruitful discussions, but there is one lesson I learned above all: the true meaning of tolerance.
 Working with people from so many different backgrounds allowed us to understand how different culture and values can make us and - more importantly - to respect those differences."